Mohammaddev54/My_First_Project_Duplicate_Finder/README.md

 ### Goal of this project:
 Creating a Free to use Duplication Scanning application and Learning from the challenges of this project I faced.

-### What this program does:
-It can take two inputs: One required and one optional, The first input is the absolute path to the folder / Directory of where you want to search for duplicated files; (Optional) second input is the destination so that the program knows where to move all the duplicated files so you can do what ever you want with them most likely Just deleting them.
-If the (Optional) second input is Empty the program will create a "Duplicates" Directory/Folder in the same Folder it is searching in.
+### Program description:
+This program takes 2 inputs: source_path, and sestination_path. source_path is required and destination_path is optional.
+source_path would be an absolute path to where you want scanned example: D:/grand_parent/parent/child. destination_path is (Optional); Defaults to same Directory in a Folder called (Duplicates).
+Sudo of sudocode of what program does with inputs: check_for_valid(source_path) for file in source_path:
+    do some checks on file
+    hash_the_file(file)
+    if not in some_Dictionary.keys():
+     continue
+    else:
+      move file to destination_path

 ### State of the project:
 Complete